spreadwyvern/spreadwyvern.github.io/projects/sepsis/fluid therapy.md

 toc: true
 ---
 ## Introduction
-- Sepsis, is global health problem with high mortality and morbidity.
+- Sepsis, is a global health problem with high mortality and morbidity.
 - Currently intravenous fluid administration has been recommended as the first-line resuscitative therapy for septic shock patients.
 - However, excessive fluid administration could lead to complications like pulmonary edema, renal failure and impaired bowel function, and has been shown to be associated with increased mortality [1].